Locum tenens is key to addressing the provider shortage and can help generate revenue

 3. Many healthcare facilities expect locums usage to increase

-Sixty-four percent of facilities report using locum tenens regularly, with only 16% saying their utilization is rare, and 35% saying they use locum tenens often or very often.
+Sixty-four percent of facilities report using locum tenens.
+Of those, only 16% say their utilization is rare, while 35% saying they use locum tenens often or very often.
 Half the facilities anticipate using locum tenens providers at about the same rate going forward, while a third expect locum tenens utilization to increase.

 “Our system is big enough that we are able to offer our patients a wide variety of services.
 However, we’re small enough that if one or two people leave, we can feel a significant strain on staffing.
 Locum tenens lets us cover those gaps and keep offering our patients the care they expect,” says Amy Powell, CPRP, Director of Medical Staff Recruitment at Reid Health.